nplan/HomeButtons/docs/setup.md

 *Home Buttons* requires an MQTT broker.
 If you don't already use it, you should install one now.
 See this [page](https://www.home-assistant.io/integrations/mqtt/){:target="_blank"} for more information.
 Usually, the simplest way is to install *Mosquitto MQTT* as a *Home Assistant* add-on.
-## Set Up MQTT connection & Button Labels
+## Set Up MQTT connection

-When connected to your Wi-Fi network, *Home Buttons* can be configured using any device on your local network.
+When connected to the Wi-Fi, *Home Buttons* can be configured using any device on your local network.

 1. Scan the QR code or enter the local IP into a web browser.
 The setup page will load: